 Uganda accumulated 10 points and a plus-3 goal differential during its six qualifiers but scored all eight goals at home.
 Uganda waited until Oct.
 12, 2007, to see if it would be one of the three best runners-up in qualifying.
 Mali and Benin's road games in Togo and Sierra Leone had been rescheduled from September 2007.
 The change was due to Sierra Leone's presidential run-off and Togo's parliamentary elections on Oct.
 14, 2007.
 Mali and Benin recorded 2-0 victories, denying Uganda a berth on goal difference.

 Uganda was beginning its return to glory, and the "Miracle Man" pulled off another result.
 A 3-1 victory on Jun.
 14, 2008, in a 2010 World Cup qualifier (it also doubled with that of Africa Cup of Nations qualifying) marked Uganda's maiden victory over Angola, the 2010 Africa Cup of Nations hosts.
 This match was Laszlo's final for Uganda before taking the same position at Scotland's Heart of Midlothian.

 Goal difference allowed Angola to finish ahead of Uganda as the 3-1 victory came days before Uganda lost 4-1 to Benin in Cotonou.
-The vital blow that derailed Uganda's attempt for the 2010 Africa Cup of Nations came on Sept.
+The vital blow derailed Uganda's attempt at the 2010 Africa Cup of Nations on Sept.
 7, 2008.
 Despite receiving an early goal from Obua, Uganda struggled in the second half as it yielded three goals in the final 22 minutes.